Crunch-io/crunch-kata/README.md

 ## Problem description

-You're working on an application that allows the exploration of survey data.
-These surveys contain many questions, represented in your view as *variables*.
-In order to facilitate the discovery of these variables, another team is implementing a tool that allows users to group and order them.

-Your job is to develop a web component that displays these variables following the order previously defined by the dataset's owner.
+You're working on an application that enables its users to explore survey data.
+These surveys contain many questions, or *variables*, which may be grouped and organized in a tree-like structure to make them easier to find.
+Your job is to develop a web component that displays these variables following the specified order structure.
+(A different team is implementing the interface for arranging the variables into that order--that's not your responsibility.)

 The backend team has provided two test fixtures that you can use to start developing the feature.
-The first one, `variables.json`, contains the catalog of variables.
+The first one, `variables.json`, is the catalog of variables found in a dataset.
 The second, `order.json`, represents the order in which these variables should be displayed.
-Each entry in `order.json` maps to an object `variables.json`.
+Each entry in `order.json` maps to an item in `variables.json`.

 ## Instructions

 The deliverable should contain the following:

-1. An AngularJS directive that display the variables catalog following its hierarchical order.
-It should be easy to infer to which group a variable belongs, i.e.
+1. An AngularJS directive that displays the variable catalog following its hierarchical order.
+It should be easy to tell the group to which a variable belongs, i.e.

     ![HVL](hvl.png)